 UKPR Alternate 1: Alternate 1 seeks to ensure that some parent companies of CUSC parties are no longer able to exercise overwhelming control over cumulative CUSC Panel votes.
 This is to be achieved by granting parent companies four votes, taking into account the multiple distinct roles that CUSC parties operate under.
-Alternate 1 was withdrawn by the proposer prior to the Workgroup vote.
+Alternate 1 was removed by the proposer before voting.
+Section 9 of this report details the voting.

 UKPR Alternate 2: Alternative 2 would ensure paid independent members would be selected to fill any perceived knowledge and experience gaps in the CUSC panel membership following the CUSC Panel Election.
-Alternate 2 was withdrawn by the proposer prior to the Workgroup vote.
+Alternate 2 was removed by the proposer before voting.
+Section 9 of this report details the voting.

 UKPR Alternate 3: Alternative 3 proposes a four-year consecutive term limit would be introduced so a Panel Member could only stand for two consecutive terms.
 Limiting the term to two consecutive terms increases the likelihood of securing wider views and backgrounds on the CUSC Panel and building a wider base of industry expertise year by year by developing a wider group of individuals with experience of serving on the CUSC Panel.
-Alternate 3 was withdrawn by the proposer prior to the Workgroup vote.
+Alternate 3 was removed by the proposer before voting.
+Section 9 of this report details the voting.

 UKPR Alternate 4: Alternative 4 introduces_the use of a differing method for selecting alternate Panel Members - rather than allowing the absent Panel member to make the selection - will give a guarantee that impartiality is adhered to and provides additional transparency to the voting process.
-Alternate 4 was withdrawn by the proposer prior to the Workgroup vote.
+Alternate 4 was removed by the proposer before voting.
+Section 9 of this report details the voting.

 UKPR Alternate 5: Under this alternative solution the use of a differing method for selecting alternate Panel Members - rather than allowing the absent Panel member to make the selection - will give a guarantee that impartiality is adhered to and provides additional transparency to the voting process.
-Alternate 5 was withdrawn by the proposer prior to the Workgroup vote and incorporated into the original solution.
+Alternate 5 was removed by the proposer before voting.
+Section 9 of this report details the voting.